 Windows 11 overview

-It offers innovations focused on enhancing end-user productivity, and is designed to support today's hybrid work environment.
+Windows 11 offers innovations focused on enhancing end-user productivity, and is designed to support today's hybrid work environment.

-Your investments in update and device management are carried forward.
+Your investments in updates and device management are carried forward.
 For example, many of the same apps and tools can be used in Windows 11.
 Many of the same security settings and policies can be applied to Windows 11 devices, including PCs.
 You can use Windows Autopilot with a zero touch deployment to enroll your Windows devices in Microsoft Intune.
 You can also use newer features, such as Azure Virtual Desktop and Windows 365 on your Windows 11 devices.

 This article lists what's new, and some of the features & improvements.
 For more information on what's new for OEMs, see What's new in manufacturing, customization, and design.

 The security and privacy features in Windows 11 are similar to Windows 10.
 Security for your devices starts with the hardware, and includes OS security, application security, and user & identity security.
 There are features available in the Windows OS to help in these areas.
 This section describes some of these features.
 For a more comprehensive view, including zero trust, see Windows security.

 The Windows Security app is built into the OS.
 This app is an easy-to-use interface, and combines commonly used security features.
 For example, your get access to virus & threat protection, firewall & network protection, account protection, and more.

 For more information, see the Windows Security app.

 Security baselines includes security settings that already configured, and ready to be deployed to your devices.
 If you don't know where to start, or it's too time consuming to go through all the settings, then you should look at Security Baselines.